We Know the Top Nursing Home Abuse Risk Factors

 The risk factors that can lead to nursing home abuse often include, but are not limited to:

 - More residents, less staff: Working in a nursing home and attending to the needs of all residents can be stressful and difficult for many staff members.
 Nursing homes have a responsibility to provide adequate staffing for their residents to avoid this problem.
-In far too many cases, stress and frustration turns into abuse.
+Understaffing has become common and in far too many cases, stress and frustration from this issue turns into abuse.

 - High staff turnover rate: When placing your loved one in a nursing home, you may be well aware of who is caring for him or her.
 However, when a staff member leaves, you may not be aware of their replacement - especially if you don't see your loved one often.
 It may be someone who lacks the patience and compassion of a previous staff member.